jinjernot/matarael/code_explained.md

 # process_data.py

-The processData() function processes data from a JSON file and updates a Pandas DataFrame.
+The process_data() function processes data from a JSON file and updates a Pandas DataFrame.

 The function first opens the JSON file and loads the data into a dictionary.
 The function then creates an empty dictionary to store the accuracy of each container.